abundo/control/docs/Configuration.rst

     docker-compose up -d

-On the Abcontrol server, configure the "django: ldap:" section in /etc/abcontrol/abcontrol.yaml
+On the factum server, configure the "django: ldap:" section in /etc/factum/factum.yaml

 Oxidized
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-On the Abcontrol server, configure the "oxidized:" section in /etc/abcontrol/abcontrol.yaml
+On the factum server, configure the "oxidized:" section in /etc/factum/factum.yaml

 Start oxidized::